Coupled cluster theory: Towards an algebraic geometry formulation: Two Electrons in Four Spin-Orbitals

-The other coefficient matrices are listed in the~\cref{app:2in4}.
-We emphasize that the Bezout bound that is closest to the BKK bound arises from this quadratic representation, i.e., $\mathcal{N}\leq 2^6 = 64$.
-A deeper investigation regarding the precise structures of the coefficient matrices $H(i)$ is left for future investigations.
+We emphasize that the B\'ezout bound that is closest to the BKK bound arises from this cubic representation, i.e., $\mathcal{N}\leq 2^53 = 96$.
+A deeper investigation regarding the precise structures of the coefficient matrices $h^i$ can be found in the appendix.

-Since CCSD, under certain assumptions, corresponds to the exact diagnoalization of the underlying chemical system, we shall now consider the truncated version of CCSD which is merely CCS.
+Since CCSD, under certain assumptions, corresponds to the exact diagonalization of the underlying chemical system, we shall now consider the truncated version of CCSD which is merely CCS.
+One could alternatively consider CCD, however, for two electrons in four spin orbitals, the CCD system consists of only one equation.
 We note that CCS corresponds to orbital rotations (see Thouless theorem~\cite{thouless1960stability}), yet, from the algebraic perspective this experiment reveals the highly complicated structure of the roots and the corresponding non-trivial effect on the computed energies.
 To that end, we perform the following experiment.
 We define an arbitrary Hamiltonian through

 where $V(\varepsilon)$ is the orthonormalized part (via QR-decomposition) of $\tilde{V}(\varepsilon)$ which is defined as